enginebai/Algorithms/topics/clarification-questions.md

 * Does the element present (`target` or `k`) in the input?
 If not, what should I return?

 ### Output
-* What is the expected format and type of output?
+* What is the return type?
-* What if there is no answer at all?
 * What if there are multiple answers?
 * Does the order of the output result matters?
 Or how should I sort them?
+* What if there is no answer at all?
 * What if the output is too large to return?

 ### Overall